 metro stream and both fall within the same 10 seconds tumbling window.

 The union operator merges two streams into a single stream.
 In this case, both streams need to have the same schema.
 Similar to join, the union operator in the Java client needs a second query as a parameter.
-Following is an example of a query with a union operator:

 The Java Client allows queries to use the following sink oparators:

 .sink(new PrintSink())- write the resulting stream to Coordinator’s console